I like craft books that tell me HOW to do things without much fluff. To that end, here are my favorite craft books, organized by topic:

 D’Costa uses 3-Act Structure, and she starts you out by showing you how to turn your inspiration into a one-line synopsis.
 Then she shows you how to derive your First Plot Point/Break Into Act 2 from the one-liner.
 From there, she walks you through the Inciting Incident, the Midpoint, the Break into Act 3 (or the Trough of Hell, as she calls it), and the Climax and Resolution.

-This book is great on its own, but it’s even better if you supplement it with D’Costa’s Story Structure Essentials series, which dive deeper into each of the major point points (and stakes):
+This book is great on its own, but it’s even better if you supplement it with D’Costa’s Story Structure Essentials series, which dive deeper into each of the major plot points (and stakes):

 Inside Story by Dara Marks